 Postdoctoral Research Scholar in Stem Cell Biology and Neural Development

-Candidates should hold a PhD with preference given to applicants with a strong interest in and research training relevant to the areas of neural development, stem cell biology, and transcriptional or epigenetic regulation, and neurodevelopmental disorders.
-Interested candidates should send a CV/names of references by email to email@example.com.
+Candidates should hold a PhD, with preference given to applicants with a strong interest in and research training relevant to the areas of brain development and neurodevelopmental disorders, stem cell biology, transcriptional or epigenetic regulation, and genetic, genomic, and bioinformatic analyses.
+Interested candidates should send a cover letter, CV, and names of references by email to email@example.com.